5 Things You MUST Consider Before Buying A Snake

 Buying Your Snake

-It is important to select a reputable source to purchase your snake from.
-Avoid purchasing from pet stores or breeders that show signs of neglect or lack transparency about their snakes.
-When purchasing a snake, you will need to show proof of your reptile license to the seller, the seller should also provide their license to ensure you are purchasing from a legal and ethical source.
+When purchasing a snake, you will need to show proof of your reptile license to the seller, the seller should also provide their license to you so that you can ensure you are purchasing from a legal and ethical source.

 -